LiamPack/LiamPack.github.io/notes/linear_algebra.md

 dividends in later chapters when the matrix exponential comes to the forefront, allowing e.g. Jordan canonical forms to shine, which then comes back in the discussion of compact topological groups, Lie algebras, and Lie groups.
-Also concrete symmetries of the plane.
+Also concrete symmetries of the plane which are related and fun.

 Halmos's approach has the advantage of using language and techniques consistent with the fields of functional analysis and Hilbert space